c-bec-k/TitanfallGenesys/02-Equipment.md

 #### Grenade Launcher

-These weapons are designed to fire specially-designed grenade ordinance at longer ranges than one can throw them.
-Because of the aerodynamics required to be shot at long ranges, you use any grenade, but special rounds designed specifically for this weapon.
+These weapons fire specially-designed grenade ordinance at longer ranges than one can throw them.
+Because of the aerodynamics required to be shot at long ranges, you can't use any grenade, but special rounds designed specifically for this weapon.

 There is a special anti-Titan grenade launcher that fires magnetic grenades designed to stick to armored targets to aim a shaped-charge at the vital internal components.
 These 'mag' launchers are a different weapon than the anti-infantry variants.